jbiatek/BSGRulebook/rulebook.md

 #### Vipers

-When instructed to activate a viper, perform one of the following actions:
+When instructed to activate a viper, choose one of the following:

 - Launch: Take a viper from the Reserves and place it in one of the two space areas with a viper launch icon
 - Move a viper to an adjacent space area.
 (There is no flying "above" or "below" Galactica, even though this is outer space.)